Unfair Dismissal (employees)

 There are two types of compensation; a basic award and a compensatory award.

-A basic award is calculated in the same way as a statutory redundancy payment and from April 2017 a week’s pay is capped at £489.00
+A basic award is calculated in the same way as a statutory redundancy payment.
+The cap on a week's pay is £525 from April 2019.

 The employment tribunal awards what is "just and equitable" when making a compensatory award.
 It looks at the employee's net loss following the dismissal (take home pay and value of any benefits) and makes a deduction for any contributory fault, alternative earnings or other monies received, such as job seekers' allowance.
 An employee is under a legal obligation to mitigate his or her loss by making reasonable efforts to secure alternative employment.